 A safety zone has been established within 250 yards of the towing vessel JOKER and crane barge KELLY.
 Currently, these vessels are conducting dive operations and pipeline removal operations within the southern portion of the anchorage.
 These operations, and the established safety zone, result in restrictions on the use of the southern portion of the anchorage as the safety zone encompasses this portion of the anchorage in its entirety.
 Please see page two of MSIB 40-17 for a chartlet showing working areas.

-The portion of the anchorage upriver from the pipeline may be utilized by vessels greater than 750’ overall length, for a period of less than 12 hours, that obtain permission from the Captain of the Port, Delaware Bay at least 24 hours in advance at (215) 271-4807.
+The portion of the anchorage upriver from the pipeline may be used by vessels greater than 750 feet overall length, for a period of less than 12 hours, that obtain permission from the Captain of the Port, Delaware Bay at least 24 hours in advance at (215) 271-4807.
 Permission will be granted on a “first-come, first-served” basis.

 Mariners are encouraged to check for updates to this bulletin on the Sector Delaware Bay Homeport website at https://homeport.uscg.mil/port-directory/delaware-bay prior to calling with a reservation request.